DeepLearningForPrecisionHealthLab/scMEDAL_for_scRNAseq/README.md

 **B) Use preprocessed bundles (Figshare)**

-* Download the preprocessed data and ready-made splits from Figshare.
+* Download the preprocessed data and ready-made splits from our Figshare.
-  **Link will be shared after manuscript resubmission.**
+  **We will share the link upon publication.
+Reviewers already have access through the Nature Communications portal.**
 * Save into the per-dataset *log_transformed_* folders listed below.

 ---